SHARE

 Use Organic Lemons

 Lemon Gelato uses a healthy amount of lemon juice and zest, so if there were ever a recipe to justify investing in organic lemons, this is it.
 Unwaxed organic lemons are the best pick for this recipe, but be aware that not all organic lemons are unwaxed.
-In any case, all lemons should be thoroughly washed before you use their zest, so if you use waxed organic fruits or regular lemons, make sure to scrub them extra-vigorously under running water to remove that wax and any chemicals that may have been used to treat the lemons.
+In any case, all lemons should be thoroughly washed before you use their zest, so whether you use waxed organic lemons or regular ones, scrub them extra-vigorously under running water to remove the wax and any chemicals that may have been used to treat them.

 A gigantic Amalfi lemon.